lindseybacc/MS_samples/README.md

-#Application_samples
+#MS_Samples
-A repository of sample programs made during school.
+A repository of sample programs made during my learning journey.
 This is a private file used to showcase some coding snippet examples aquired while earning an Associates Degree in Computer Science.

 # School Project 1: Directory of Courses
 # Project Description